kaginawa/kaginawa.github.io/index.md

 > I'm using Raspberry Pi.
 Which binaries work on my board?

 If you use Raspberry Pi 1, Zero (incl.
 W, WH) or Compute Module (CM1), use armv6 binary.
 Otherwise use armv7 binary.

+> I'm using NanoPi or similar boards.
+Which binaries work on my board?

+If you use arm64 operating systems, use armv8 (arm64) binary.
+Otherwise use armv7 binary.